 Condoms should always we kept in storage conditions in accordance with the packaging.

-Typically, this means somewhere cool, dry and out of direct sunlight.
 You also want to ensure they’re easily accessible so the classic bedside drawer works on multiple levels.

 2. Not Applying Immediately

 If you don’t wear a condom from the very start of having intercourse (I.e. before you start) then your level of protection decreases significantly.

 Hard to believe but studies found that 1.4 – 3.3% of people had used the same condom more than once during sex.